 Bottom Line

 The best current answer is not one number.
-It is a route.
+It is a route with a range.

 Use gemini-2.5-flash-image if you need the cheapest official Gemini image generation today and you understand that it is the legacy lane with a scheduled shutdown on October 2, 2026.
 Use gemini-3.1-flash-image-preview as the default route for new image-generation work.
 Use gemini-3-pro-image-preview only when premium asset quality or more demanding workflows justify the higher price.
-That is the cleanest way to budget around the current official Gemini image API pricing surface without getting trapped by old preview-model answers.
+That is the cleanest way to budget around the current official Gemini image API pricing surface, which currently runs from $0.039 to $0.24 per image, without getting trapped by old preview-model answers.